OPSphystech420/HikariObfuscator_Guide/README.md

 > CMake Error (message):
 >     Could not find compiler set in environment variable CC:
 > ```
-> ❗ Do not use our `clang-r522817` for that, otherwise during llvm-project build you will get errors
+> ❗ Do not use our `clang-r522817` for that, as it is already included into our `CMakeLists.txt` and during llvm-project build you will get errors
 > (You must use the same clang for Hikari plugin and llvm-project builds)

+In our [`CMakeLists.txt`](https://github.com/OPSphystech420/HikariObfuscator_Guide/blob/build/android-ndk-llvm18/Hikari/CMakeLists.txt) you may change `CMAKE_OSX_ARCHITECTURES` to match your needs

 ```bash
 git clone --recursive -b build/android-ndk-llvm18 https://github.com/OPSphystech420/HikariObfuscator_Guide.git